Free Shipping on all orders · Priority Mail Shipping with fee of $8.00

 Metric Value

-Comment generation ~8s
+Comment generation ~8 s

-Total for comment task ~20–30s
+Total for a comment task ~20–30 s

 Files

-• agent.py — The browser agent (single file, ~470 lines)
+• agent.py — the agent (single file)

-• ~/.local/mlx-native-server/server.py — MLX inference server with Anthropic API + tool parsing (ships with claude-code-local)
+• ~/.local/mlx-native-server/server.py — MLX inference server (ships with claude-code-local)

 Built With